-- Recycled pencils: Education is key to water conservation and it starts with our youngest generation.
-Kids often don’t realize how much water is wasted during showers, hand washing, brushing teeth and more.
-Pencils made from recycled denim are blue, keeping with the water conservation theme, and are a great giveaway to encourage children to be more water aware.
+Education is key to water conservation and it starts with our youngest generation.
+Kids often don’t realize how much water is wasted during showers, hand washing and brushing teeth.
+Custom activity books and education wheels about water conservation can teach kids easy ways to conserve water.

 In an average home, washing machines, toilets and showers require the most water.
 A toilet leak can waste up to 200 gallons a day and run up a home’s water bill.
 Eco Promotional Products’ leak detection tablets detect leaks in large or small toilets.
 Tablets are attached to a small pamphlet customized with your logo and contact information.

 A very simple way to use less water is to take a shorter shower.
 The average American’s shower lasts 8 minutes and uses 2.2 gallons per minute.
 A promotional 5-minute shower timer can help save more than 4 gallons of water during every shower!
 Timers are attached to shower walls with suction mounts keeping your message highly visible.
 Shower timers are also a helpful tool for hotels and fitness centers to encourage guests to take shorter showers.